Robert Alton Harris

-Robert Alton Harris (January 15, 1953 – April 21, 1992) was an American car thief, burglar, kidnapper, and serial killer executed at San Quentin State Prison in 1992 for the 1978 murders of two teenage boys in San Diego.
+Robert Alton Harris (January 15, 1953 – April 21, 1992) was an American car thief, burglar, kidnapper, and murderer executed at San Quentin State Prison in 1992 for the 1978 murders of two teenage boys in San Diego.
 His execution was the first in the state of California since 1967.

 Harris was born in Fort Bragg, North Carolina, and was abused as a child.
 He had run-ins with police as early as age 10, and was first placed into juvenile detention at age 13 for stealing a car.
 His mother abandoned him at age 14 and he was soon after placed into juvenile detention after stealing another car.
 Following his release he found work, married, and had a son.
 In 1975, he was imprisoned for manslaughter and paroled in January 1978.

 On July 5, 1978, Harris and his younger brother commandeered a car occupied by two 16-year-old boys, John Mayeski and Michael Baker, ordered them to drive to a remote area, then killed them.
 The brothers then used the car as their getaway car when they robbed a bank in San Diego.
 He was arrested less than an hour after the robbery and charged with murder, auto theft, kidnapping, burglary, and bank robbery.
 One of the arresting officers, Steve Baker, was the father of one of the murdered boys, but did not realize the victim was his son until later.
 Harris was convicted and sentenced to death on March 6, 1979.
 After a series of appeals and stays of execution, he was executed in San Quentin's gas chamber on April 21, 1992.

 Early life and criminal record/history

-Robert Alton Harris was born at Fort Bragg in North Carolina, the fifth of nine children of Kenneth and Evelyn Harris.
+Robert Alton Harris was born at Fort Bragg in North Carolina, the fifth of nine children of Kenneth and Evelyn Harris, the latter of whom was half-Cherokee.
 Kenneth was a sergeant in the United States Army who was awarded a Silver Star and Purple Heart for his service in World War II.
-Both parents were alcoholics, and Robert reportedly was born two months premature as a result of Kenneth kicking Evelyn in the abdomen; Robert is also reported to have suffered from fetal alcohol syndrome.
-Robert was especially targeted for abuse by his father, who believed that Robert was conceived in an affair.
-The Harris family moved to Visalia, California in 1962 following Kenneth Harris' discharge from the Army.
-Kenneth Harris was jailed in 1963 for 18 months and again for a longer period of time in 1964, both times for sexually abusing his daughters.
-With Kenneth in jail, the remaining family members lived a migrant life around the San Joaquin Valley.
+Both parents were alcoholics and physically abusive towards their children and each other; Robert was reportedly born two months premature as a result of Kenneth kicking Evelyn in the abdomen and had fetal alcohol syndrome.
+Robert, who was prone to daydreaming and talking with imaginary friends as a child, was especially targeted for physical abuse by his father, who believed that Robert was conceived in an affair.
+In one such instance, when Robert was 18 months old, his father beat him with a bamboo cane before threatening him with a gun.